shmuelzon/esp32-ble2mqtt/README.md

   will be used in the MQTT topic instead of its UUID and a `types` array defining how to parse the byte array reflecting the characteristic's value.
-  The `subscribe` attribute can be set to "false" if you don't want to automatically subscribe for Notifications and Indications on a Characteristic.
+  The `subscribe` attribute can be set to "false" if you don't want to automatically subscribe for notifications and indications on a characteristic.
   In addition, it's possible to define a white/black list for discovered characteristics.
 The white/black list UUIDs may contain the wildcard character `?` to denote any value for a nibble.
 For example: